nathankoike/Weekly_Projects/readme.md

 have a finished project, but I will likely still have a few commits.
 I may also choose to skip a week to be with family or to settle into wherever it is that I'll be living next semester.

+A project may seem large at first, but I may develop an easier way to do it later.
+In that case, the project still counts as a large project because of the initial perceived difficulty; I don't really have any way of knowing how difficult something is going to be until I do it.